carpentries-incubator/SDC-BIDS-IntroMRI/setup.md

 ### Obtain lesson materials

-Once DataLad has been installed, create a new folder called `data` and download the [ds000030 dataset][ds000030] found on OpenNeuro.
+Once DataLad has been installed, create a new folder on your Desktop and download the [ds000030 dataset][ds000030] found on OpenNeuro.

 ~~~
-mkdir data
+mkdir ~/Desktop/dc-mri/data
+cd ~/Desktop/dc-mri/data
 datalad install ///openneuro/ds000030
 ~~~
 {: .language-bash}